gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

 Poe did not only write poems and stories.
 He theorized them.
-He explained, in *"The Philosophy of Composition,"* how he produced effects — what choices he made and why, what the mathematics of aesthetic impact were.
+He explained, in *"The Philosophy of Composition,"* how he produced effects, what choices he made and why, what the mathematics of aesthetic impact were.

 This was new.
-The artist as self-aware craftsman, as technician of the soul — this figure, which became central to European modernism, came from Poe.
+The artist as self-aware craftsman, as technician of the soul, this figure, which became central to European modernism, came from Poe.

 Baudelaire brought it to France.
 France brought it to Europe.
-Europe brought it, eventually, back to America — where it was adopted as a European import rather than recognized as its own.
+Europe brought it, eventually, back to America, where it was adopted as a European import rather than recognized as its own.